laura367/ProjetS10/README.md

-## ---Configuration of the development framework
+## Configuration of the development framework
-## * Partition Table ---> Partition Table (Custom partition table CSV) -->Custom Partition table CVS ---> Copy and paste the name of the csv file in your working folder
+* Partition Table ---> Partition Table (Custom partition table CSV) -->Custom Partition table CVS ---> Copy and paste the name of the csv file in your working folder
-## * Serial Flasher Configuration ---> Set the flash size to 4Mb
+* Serial Flasher Configuration ---> Set the flash size to 4Mb
 ##
 ##
 ##